Technical Standards for Completion of Curriculum

 In order to implement the Technical Standards, the following application of the Technical Standards for Completion of the Curriculum will be:

-4. The Assistant/Associate Dean of Student Affairs will confer with appropriate System and University officials (Office of Disability Resources), with legal counsel if indicated, and with at least one faculty member who is conversant with appropriate testing for and accommodation for the specific disability.
-This evaluation committee may require further examination and/or testing by a professional approved by the School.
-Such examination/testing would be at the School’s expense.
+- The Assistant/Associate Dean of Student Affairs will confer with appropriate System and University officials (Office of Disability Resources), with legal counsel if indicated, and with at least one faculty member who is conversant with appropriate testing for and accommodation for the specific disability.
+This evaluation committee may require further examination and/or testing by a professional approved by the College.
+Such examination/testing would be at the College's expense.
 The additional documentation will be reviewed by the above committee which then will render a decision regarding the candidate’s ability to meet the standards for completion of the curriculum with reasonable

-7. If the accommodations requested cannot be met in a reasonable manner, then the letter of acceptance to the Texas A&M Rangel School of Pharmacy will be withdrawn on the basis that the student cannot meet the standards for completion of the pharmacy curriculum.
+- If the accommodations requested cannot be met in a reasonable manner, then the letter of acceptance to the Texas A&M Rangel College of Pharmacy will be withdrawn on the basis that the student cannot meet the standards for completion of the pharmacy curriculum.
 The student will be notified by the Assistant Dean for Student Affairs verbally and in writing of such a decision.

-8. If the student disagrees with the decision of the committee, s/he may appeal in writing to the Dean of the Texas A&M Rangel School of Pharmacy.
+- If the student disagrees with the decision of the committee, s/he may appeal in writing to the Dean of the Texas A&M Rangel College of Pharmacy.
 Bases for appeal will include:

-15. If the accommodations requested cannot be met in a reasonable manner, then the student will be withdrawn from the Texas A&M Rangel School of Pharmacy on the basis that the student cannot meet the standards for completion of the pharmacy The Associate/Assistant Dean for Academic Affairs will notify the student verbally and in writing of such a decision.
+- If the accommodations requested cannot be met in a reasonable manner, then the student will be withdrawn from the Texas A&M Rangel College of Pharmacy on the basis that the student cannot meet the standards for completion of the pharmacy The Associate/Assistant Dean for Academic Affairs will notify the student verbally and in writing of such a decision.